supreme-court-rulings

 How the Ruling Impacts Gun Rights and Regulation

-This changes how courts look at laws that limit carrying guns in public.
+This decision changes how courts evaluate laws that limit carrying guns in public.
 It affects your right to bear arms, the rules around firearms, and how you can legally own and use guns for self-defense.

-The Court made it clear: you have a constitutional right to carry a handgun outside your home for self-defense.
-Laws that make it very hard to carry a concealed weapon in public could get struck down now.
+The Court made clear that you have a constitutional right to carry a handgun outside your home for self-defense.
+Laws that make it very difficult to obtain a concealed carry permit in public could be struck down.
+States must now issue permits to qualified applicants and cannot impose discretionary criteria like "proper cause" or "good moral character" that give officials broad power to deny.

-You might see more people carrying for personal protection, but expect to see new laws pop up to try to balance safety and rights.
+You may see more people carrying firearms for personal protection, but expect new laws to emerge attempting to balance safety and rights.
+Some states have already passed "permitless carry" laws, while others are tightening regulations within the new constraints.

 Changes to Firearm Regulation